dw999/sms/README.md

 How to installation of SMS server
 ---------------------------------
-1. Prepare a CentOS 7 server (please refer SMS server documents for details)
+1. Prepare a CentOS 7 server (please refer to SMS server documents for details)
 2. Download and decompress SMS server installation package, and run 'install_sms_centos.sh' in super user mode.

 Documentation of SMS server